RisingEdgeIndustries/USB_SSI_Tutorial1/readme.md

 An example use case may be that an embedded system needs to send low data rate telemetry information back to software which can be done over INT1 (interrupt interface 1).
 The software engineer can launch a thread that constantly monitors for data on the USB interface and when available, reads the data and passes it to the main software application.
 The BULK2 (bulk 2) interface is used specifically for large data transfers to and from the target embedded system.

-The bridge module is ideal for users that need a more intelligent solution than a virtual serial port for software application to embedded system communication but also need to retain the ease and siimplicity of a simple serial link.
+The bridge module is ideal for users that need a more intelligent solution than a virtual serial port for software application to embedded system communication but also need to retain the ease and simplicity of a simple serial link.

 Some of the key features/improvements are shown below:
 -	3x different USB interfaces: Internal bridge register access, 64kB/s deterministic latency data interface, 650+kB/s high throughput interface.